 Vehicle engines are not designed to work on oil of one type and one type only.
 Manufacturers mix and match different oils for different engine types, temperature ranges, gasoline octanes, etc. There is no one-size-fits-all formula that will work in all situations for all vehicles.

-In this article, I am going to compare one of the two most popular oil types, the 10w40 and 20w50 so that you get clarity on which type of oil to use.
+In this article, I’m comparing one of the two most popular oil types, the 10w40 and 20w50, so that you’ll walk away from this with a clearer idea on:

 10w40 vs 20w50 oil